MOHDTAIYEB/Swiggy-Sales-Analysis-Using-Sql/README.md

 ## 🛵 Swiggy Sales Data Analysis (Star Schema Implementation)

 ## 📌 Project Overview
 This project demonstrates an end-to-end Data Engineering and Analytics workflow using MySQL.
-I transformed a flat, unorganized CSV dataset of Swiggy delivery orders into a professional Star Schema.
+I transformed a flat, unorganized CSV dataset of Swiggy delivery orders containing **1,97,430 rows** into a professional Star Schema.
 The goal was to optimize the data structure for high-performance querying and to extract key business insights regarding revenue, customer spending, and regional performance.

 ## 🏗️ Data Architecture: The Star Schema
 To move away from a redundant "flat-file" structure, I architected a Star Schema.
 This approach ensures data integrity and prepares the database for advanced Business Intelligence (BI) reporting.